cuiyongbo/hello-world/my_wiki/languages/english_notes_2.rst

 | imposter
 | Definition: a person who pretends to be someone else so as to deceive others, especially for fraudulent gain.
 |
+| feign
+| Definition: pretend to be affected by (a feeling, state, or injury). [假装，佯装]
+| Usage: He survived the massacre by feigning death. [装死]
+| Usage: 'Who cares?' said Alex, feigning indifference.
+|
 | margin
 | marginal
 | Definition: relating to or suited at the edge or margin of something.